dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.56/_index.md

 **CACTWO-6822 {{< rawhtml >}}<span style="color:#2a7d1f">(Important)</span>{{< /rawhtml >}}**

-If the user launches and returns the 3M or TruCode codebook from the Code Editor dialog when editing a diagnosis code, the POA will reset to its default value.
+If the user launches and returns the Solventum or TruCode codebook from the Code Editor dialog when editing a diagnosis code, the POA will reset to its default value.
 This has been corrected.